Research in the School of Accounting and Commercial Law

 Each year the Centre runs a number of Business Links seminars for the business and public sector communities where leading academics and professionals present on current issues affecting those communities.
 Senior students are also welcome to attend these seminars.

-The School's most recent Chair of Public Finance, sponsored by the Inland Revenue Department, Treasury, the Ministry of Social Development and Price Waterhouse Cooper, aims to bring academic research and public policy debate together.
+The School hosts the Chair in Public Finance, sponsored by the Inland Revenue Department, Treasury, the Ministry of Social Development and Price Waterhouse Cooper, which aims to bring academic research and public policy debate together.
+The inaugural Chair is held by Professor Norman Gemmell.